-The clustering module compares sets of facts within neighborhoods with the other sets of facts in the same neighborhood to determine whether the facts pertain to the same enterprise.
-It might compare names, phone numbers, and locations of a pair of fact sets and computes similarity scores based on these items.
+The clustering module compares sets of facts within neighborhoods with the other sets of facts in the same neighborhood to determine whether the facts about the same enterprise.
+It might compare names, phone numbers, and locations of a pair of fact set and computes similarity scores based on these items.
 When comparing names, the clustering module would use textual similarity metrics based on shared words and bigrams, weighted by frequency in the body of the database.

 Merging fact sets into clusters

-The clustering module would merge two sets of facts if that similarity score exceeds a certain threshold.
-Some exceptions are enforced where special conditions might exist and the sets are likely to be unrelated.
+The clustering module will merge two sets of facts if that similarity score exceeds a certain threshold.
+Some exceptions are enforced where special conditions might exist, and the sets are likely to be unrelated.
 For instance, two sets of facts with different phone numbers won’t be merged unless the names are identical.

 The clustering module assigns a set of merged facts a “cluster ID” that can be used to identify the group of facts for later processing.

 Above in the section on proximity, it was mentioned that a set of facts could be in two overlapping neighborhoods.
-Because of that, it is possible that a set of facts could be merged with other fact sets, and assigned a cluster IDs in multiple neighborhoods.
-If this happens, the cluster ID with the most sets of facts merged into it becomes the cluster for the enterprise.
+Because of that, a set of facts could be merged with other fact sets and assigned a cluster IDs in multiple neighborhoods.
+If this happens, the cluster-ID with the most sets of facts merged into it becomes the cluster for the enterprise.

 Fact comparison module

 A confidence level for facts is established for clusters related to an enterprise.
-This is because when there are a variety of sources, some facts will agree and some facts won’t.
+When there are a variety of sources, some facts will agree, and some facts won’t.

-If there are a lot of sources that agree with certain facts, then those are assigned a high confidence level.
+If many sources agree with certain facts, then those are assigned a high confidence level.
 So, if strings of facts about business hours for an enterprise are all the same from different sources used, then those are assumed to be correct, and the facts about those hours are assigned a high confidence level.
 If many sources conflict about hours, then a low confidence level may be assigned to those facts.